Art/Art.github.io/projects/americas-greatest-makers/readme.md

 ### Further thoughts

-In any of the above scenarios, what nice thing could happen if a number of people are using their RealSence cameras and focussing on the project
+In any of the above scenarios, what nice thing could happen if a number of people are using their RealSence cameras and focussing on the project:

 * In the same room?
 * Across the world?

+Can we build something special?

+Can we use Lego pieces to build our project.
+Or any components that could attrect sponorship

+Could we create a photovoltaic solar energy project?

+* Uses geolocation to help you tilt your panel nicely
+* AR creates a demo of photons coming in and being put to work or reflected or wasted

+Can we build a [theramin]( https://en.wikipedia.org/wiki/Theremin ) using the RealSense camera?

+Could we build a musical instrument using the controller?